-The Steve Hicks School of Social Work and the Dell Medical School are currently recruiting postdoctoral fellows funded by a T32 award from the National Heart, Lung, and Blood Institute (NHLBI).
+The Steve Hicks School of Social Work and the Dell Medical School are not currently recruiting postdoctoral fellows through our T32 award from the National Heart, Lung, and Blood Institute (NHLBI).
 The next recruitment cycle will begin in the Fall of 2020.
-Screening of applicants will continue until the positions are filled.
+Screening of applicants will continue until the positions are filled..

 Promoting equity in cardiovascular health (T32HL140290)